strangeprogrammer/CodeTutorials/djangobox/src/tutorials/HOWTO.md

 # HOW TO CREATE A TUTORIAL

 ## PREPARATION

+NOTE: The directory **./** used throughout this document references the directory containing this file.

 All URL considerations are already taken care of for you.
 You do not have to manipulate URLs nor PATHs in order to allow a client access to a tutorial, since the process is automatic.
 However, you may want to run the following when you are done creating your tutorial, and after sourcing **devtools.sh**:

 ```bash